 The parents/ carers of students who fail to submit assessment tasks by the due date will be notified and a new date set for the completion of outstanding work.
-Failure to submit outstanding work by this new date will result in further action, e.g., Catch up, implementation of the 'N' determination procedures, or referral to the Curriculum Coordinator and/ or Assistant Principal.
+Failure to submit outstanding work by this new date will result in further action, e.g., Catch up, implementation of the 'N' determination procedures, or referral to the Assistant Principal.